Water softener

 What are the components of a water softener?

-1. The mineral tank
+The mineral tank (1,2,3)

 The mineral tank is the chamber where the challenging water is softened.
 The water supply line feeds the hard water to the tank.
 The water seeps through the bed of resin beads, depositing the water-hardening calcium and magnesium ions.
-The water exits the tank soft and flows through your pipes and out to your home’s appliances.
+The water exits the tank softly and flows through your pipes and out to your home’s appliances.

-2. The control valve
+The control valve (5)

 Branded Water Softener